-The 2015-25 Long Term Plan anticipated replacement of the century old Mangaweka Bridge, with a decision to be made in 2017/18.
-However, during 2016 routine inspection of the centuryold Mangaweka Bridge discovered a significant deterioration of some timbers, resulting in speed and weight limits being imposed on the bridge and a period of total closure, while urgent repairs were made.
-This work exposed the need for further, substantial repairs calling into question whether the bridge structure needs to be totally replaced so that it is able to take the loads required by local farmers and those operations servicing them.
+During 2016 routine inspection of the centuryold Mangaweka Bridge discovered a significant deterioration of some timbers, resulting in speed and weight limits being imposed on the bridge and a period of total closure, while urgent repairs were made.
+However, this work has exposed the need for further, substantial repairs calling into question whether the bridge structure needs to be totally replaced so that it is able to take the loads required by local farmers and those operations servicing them.